 1. What parties might be liable for the damage?

-The liable parties could include the brokerage coordinating the transport, and/or one or more transportation companies who completed the shipping process.
-If you consider someone moving from NYC to Hawaii, there will likely be more than one ground shipping company plus the maritime company that transports it across water.
+The liable parties could include the brokerage coordinating the transport, and/or one or more transportation companies that completed the shipping process.
+If you consider someone moving from NYC to Hawaii, there will likely be more than one ground shipping company, plus the maritime company that transports it across water.

-In fact, as a subrogation lawyer licensed in Hawaii, these claims where the insured moved to or from HI are the most common types of subrogation cases he deals with regarding property damage in the course of vehicle transportation.
-An attorney facing this type of insurance dispute should make sure to ask their insured about every party they dealt with in the course of having their vehicle shipped.
+In fact, as a subrogation lawyer licensed in Hawaii, these claims where the insured moved to or from HI are the most common types of subrogation cases Jason deals with in the course of vehicle transportation.
+An attorney facing this type of insurance dispute should make sure to ask their insured about every party that was part of the process of having their vehicle shipped.

 2. What cause(s) of action exist for subrogating the damage?